 Pro Rata Rule for Non-Qualified Distributions

-A pro rata rule applies (instead of the ordering rules that apply to Roth IRA accounts) for non-qualified distributions.
+A pro rata rule applies (instead of the ordering rules that apply to Roth IRA accounts) for non-qualified distributions from a Roth 401k.
 For example, if the account had received contributions of $5,000 and had grown to $10,000, when a distribution occurs before the account has been in existence for 5 or more years, 50¢ of every dollar will be taxable.
 This is different from the rule associated with a rollover, as you’ll see.

 Ordering Rule

-Just to confuse matters, when rolling over a portion of a Designated Roth 401(k) account to a Roth IRA in a non-qualified distribution, ordering rules apply, so that the first portion rolled over is the taxable amount (the earnings).
-If the rollover was a qualified distribution, all amounts are considered basis in the new account.
+Just to confuse matters, when rolling over a portion of a Designated Roth 401k account to a Roth IRA in a non-qualified distribution, the ordering rules do apply, so that the first portion rolled over is the taxable amount (the earnings).
+If the rollover was a qualified distribution, all amounts are considered basis in the new account, and therefore non-taxed upon a qualified distribution.

 Rollovers